MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/Migrating-from-Windows-PowerShell-51-to-PowerShell-7.md

 C:\WINDOWS\System32\WindowsPowerShell\v1.0\Modules
 ```

-> [!NOTE]
-> PowerShell 7 on Windows adds the module path for Windows PowerShell to permit the
-> autoloading of modules from Windows PowerShell.

 ### Starting Windows PowerShell from PowerShell 7

-PowerShell 7 on Microsoft Windows combines new module path locations needed for PowerShell 7 with
-those from Windows PowerShell to provide easy importing of both Core and Desktop modules.
-This
-includes adding or removing additional module paths created by applications or the user.
-When
-running Windows PowerShell from PowerShell 7, only the paths needed for Windows PowerShell modules
+When running Windows PowerShell from PowerShell 7, only the paths needed for Windows PowerShell
-are added.
+modules are added.

 PowerShell 7 path on Windows before starting Windows PowerShell: